JDtheGeek/cv-1/README.md

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+My previous work has given me great experience in how to work effectively in a team as well as developing interpersonal and customer service skills.
+I am seeking a role in a well-structured and dynamic organisation with a strong team ethic.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)